ridhimrastogi/Alfred/BOT.md

  - We created a mock JSON response, found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-9/blob/master/src/mock.json), from which we return required data using Nock scopes.

  - A complete list of all Nock scopes that we used for our application can be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-9/blob/master/src/helper.js).

+## Automation Testing

+ - We are using **Puppeteer** for automation testing and for each use case we define what tests have been covered below.

+ - For writing automation specs, we use **Chai** and **Mocha**.

  - Puppeteer tests for three primary use cases can be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-9/tree/master/test).

-## Automation Testing

-We are using **Puppeteer** for automation testing and for each use case we define what tests have been covered below.
-For writing automation specs, we use **Chai** and **Mocha**.

 ### Create a File